Dynamic Strategy Adaptation in Multi-Agent Environments with Large Language Models: System Architecture

 Otherwise, the original reward \( r_t \) is retained.
-The shaping coefficient \( \lambda \) is manually tuned to remain small and bounded, ensuring stability during PPO training.
+The shaping coefficient \( \lambda_s \) is manually tuned to remain small and bounded, ensuring stability during PPO training.
+Finally, to guarantee that shaping never dominates the task reward, $\lambda_s$ must satisfy where $\delta_V$ is the maximum tolerated critic-target drift, $\varepsilon_{\text{clip}}$ is the PPO clipping parameter, and $A_{\text{scale}}$ is a characteristic scale of the unshaped advantages.
+This bound ensures that shaping acts only as a small regularizer rather than overwhelming the base reward signal.

 The shaped reward \( r'_t \) is used to compute the advantage function \( \hat{A}_t \), which guides PPO policy updates.
-We adopt the concept of generalized advantage estimation (GAE)~\cite{raffin2021stable}, which links short-term reward shaping with long-horizon credit assignment.
-The temporal difference error is defined as:
+We adopt generalized advantage estimation (GAE)~\cite{raffin2021stable}, which links short-term reward shaping with long-horizon credit assignment.
+Let \( \gamma \in [0,1) \) denote the standard discount factor governing the agent’s valuation of future rewards.
+The temporal-difference error is defined as